chalk-ai/examples/full_examples/sagemaker/README.md

 To pull a dataset from Chalk into Sagemaker, run an offline query with Chalk's python API client in a Sagemaker step.
-Chalk offline queries return datasets, which can be uploaded to a bucket and used in the subsequent steps of the training pipeline.
+Chalk offline queries return datasets, which can be uploaded to a bucket and used in the subsequent steps of your machine learning pipeline.

 **[steps/dataset.py](./steps/dataset.py)**